isplasher-forks/typed-less-modules/README.md

 ## Alternatives

-This package was forked from [typed-scss-modules](https://github.com/skovy/typed-scss-modules).
+This package was forked from [typed-scss-modules]).

 This package is currently used as a CLI.
 There are also [packages that generate types as a webpack loader](https://github.com/Jimdo/typings-for-css-modules-loader).